Telling the Difference Between Dinosaur Sexes

 Aside from the serendipitous find of a dinosaur fossil filled with eggs, researchers have found one way to figure out if a dinosaur is female, at least if she's pregnant.
 In 2005, Dr. Mary Schweitzer, Jennifer Wittmeyer and John R. Horner reported the discovery of medullary bone in a Tyrannosaurus rex fossil in the journal Science.
 In female birds, medullary bone lines the interior, or medullary cavity, of bones.
 Birds use this bone as a reservoir for the calcium they need to produce eggshells.
 In all likelihood, the T. rex whose bones the team was studying was both female and pregnant.
 Unfortunately, researchers can only determine the sex of dinosaurs this way by breaking into the interior of the bone.
 On top of that, it only works if the dinosaur is pregnant.

 With groundbreaking discoveries like Schweitzer's and the well-preserved fossils being unearthed in places like China, it may one day be possible to make a pretty good guess about a dinosaur's sex.
 But for right now, it's a shot in the dark.
-To read more about paleontology, dinosaurs and scientific unknowns, read through the links on the next page.
+To read more about paleontology, dinosaurs and scientific unknowns, read through the links below.

 Related HowStuffWorks Articles

 - Amalfi, Carmelo.
 "Tyrannosaurus Sex."
 Cosmos.
 10/2005 (6/10/2008) http://www.cosmosmagazine.com/node/639

 - Atkinson, Nick W. "Sexy Necks."
 Natural History.
 Vol. 115 no. 9.
 November 2006.